-Apart from this evolutionary effect, theory predicts that even if a phage mutant evolved that can overcome one CRISPR resistance allele in the population, its ability to amplify will be reduced in a more diverse host population (21) (Lively 2010).
-Moreover, this in turn is predicted to reduce the ability of the phage to evolve to overcome other CRISPR resistance alleles in the population (29, 31), but these predictions remain untested.
-We therefore set out to explicitly test the epidemiological role of host diversity and its knock-on evolutionary effects using the bacteria Pseudomonas aeruginosa and its lytic phage DMS3vir.(21, 53, 54)

-We performed an experiment where we manipulated the degree of CRISPR diversity in the host population by mixing different numbers of CRISPR-resistant clones, and measured host fitness, phage population dynamics and evolution, following infection with a phage that was pre-evolved to infect one CRISPR resistance allele in the population.
+Apart from this evolutionary effect, theory predicts that even if a phage mutant evolved that can overcome one CRISPR resistance allele in the population, its ability to amplify will be reduced in a more diverse host population (21).
+The resulting smaller phage population sizes are in turn predicted to reduce the ability of the phage to evolve to overcome other CRISPR resistance alleles in the population (29, 31).
+However, these predictions remain untested.
+We therefore set out to explicitly test the ecological role of host diversity and its knock-on evolutionary effects using the bacteria Pseudomonas aeruginosa and its lytic phage DMS3vir.
+To focus our experiments on ecology and provide a clearer link with existing theory, we generated a precise matching allele architecture of host-pathogen specificity (21, 53, 54) using the host’s CRISPR system and phage adaptation.
+We then performed an experiment where we manipulated the degree of CRISPR diversity in the host population by mixing different numbers of CRISPR-resistant clones, and measured host fitness, phage population dynamics and evolution, following infection with a phage that was pre-evolved to infect one CRISPR resistance allele in the population.

-Materials & Methods

-Bacterial strains and phage

-Evolution experiments were carried out using Pseudomonas aeruginosa UCBPP-PA14 (which has two CRISPR loci, CRISPR1 and CRISPR2), UCBPP-PA14 ∆pilA (this strain lacks the pilus, which is the phage DMS3 receptor, and therefore displays surface-based resistance) and phage DMS3vir (Zegans et al., 2009).
-We used P. aeruginosa UCBPP-PA14 csy3::lacZ (Cady et al., 2012), which carries an inactive CRISPR-Cas system, for phage amplification, and for top lawns in phage spot and plaque assays.
-P. aeruginosa PA14 csy3::lacZ, Escherichia coli DH5α (NEB), E. coli CC118 λpir (NEB), and E. coli MFDpir (Ferrieres et al., 2010) were used for molecular cloning.

-Library of BIMs and escape phages